-Making the choice to seek outside assistance is a big step, but we’re here to help make the process as easy as possible for you.
+Choosing to seek outside assistance is a big step, but we’re here to help make the process as easy as possible for you.
 When you are ready to find the right therapist in the High Point area we can show you where to start.
-One suggestion we do have, as you embark on this journey, is to first take the time to think about what your own preferences and needs are.
+One suggestion we do have, as you embark on this journey, is to first take the time to think about what your preferences and needs are.

 Before You Begin Your Search

 Finding a therapist or mental health professional is about connecting with someone who understands your circumstances, challenges, and needs.
 The best way you can ensure that you find someone who is the right fit is to get to know yourself.
 If you can communicate what you need from the process, you’ll be able to more quickly pinpoint someone who is on the same page.
 This self-evaluation does not need to be a complex process, it can start with a few simple questions such as: